Particular/docs.particular.net/architecture/azure/messaging.md

 ### Azure Service Bus

-[Azure Service Bus](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) supports queuing, publish/subscribe, and more advanced integration patterns.
+[Azure Service Bus](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) is a fully-fledged enterprise messaging service with support for queuing, publish/subscribe, and more advanced integration patterns.
 It is designed to integrate applications or application components that may span multiple communication protocols, data contracts, trust domains, or network environments.

 Azure Service Bus has two pricing tiers: [Standard and Premium](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-premium-messaging).
-The Premium tier provides hardware level isolation, which means each customer's workload runs on dedicated hardware.
-Premium tier uses _messaging units_ for pricing.
-The Standard tier offers pay-as-you-go pricing with less predictable latency and throughput.
+The Premium tier provides hardware-level isolation, which means each customer's workload runs on dedicated hardware.
+Premium tier uses _messaging units_ for scaling and pricing and guarantees predictable throughput and performance.
+The Standard tier offers pay-as-you-go pricing with quota-based throughput and non-guaranteed latency.
 Microsoft recommends running production systems on the Premium tier.

 :heavy_plus_sign: Pros:

 - Up to 100 MB message size on the Premium tier
-- Supports transactions across multiple queues
+- Supports transactional message operations across multiple queues (cross-entity transactions)
 - Scripted infrastructure deployment using the [NServiceBus ASB CLI](/transports/azure-service-bus/operational-scripting.md)
-- Supports the AMQP 1.0 protocol
+- Supports the AMQP 1.0 protocol over TCP and WebSockets
-- Supports cross-entity transactions

 :heavy_minus_sign: Cons:

 - Some features are only available on the Premium tier
 - The maximum message size is 256 KB on the Standard tier
 - The maximum queue size is 80 GB on the Standard tier
-- There is no on-premises equivalent.
+- Cross-entity transactions are limited to 100 messages
+- No cross-namespace communication
+- No emulator for local development or testing available

 [**Try the Azure Service Bus Tutorial →**](https://learn.microsoft.com/en-us/azure/service-bus-messaging/build-message-driven-apps-nservicebus?tabs=Sender)